ivalshamkya/ivalshamkya/README.md

 Welcome to my GitHub profile.
 I'm passionate about software development and I love building cool projects.
 I am always eager to learn new technologies and improve my skills.
-Feel free to explore my repositories and kindly leave a star (or "like") if you found anything I've made useful.
+Feel free to explore my repositories and kindly leave a star ⭐️ if you found anything I've made useful.
 If you have any questions or want to collaborate on something interesting, don't hesitate to reach out.
 Let's connect and code together! 🙌😄

 Want to know more about me?
 [Check out my portfolio.](https://ivalshamkya.com/)